Nikola-02/yumify/README.md

 # APP DESCRIPTION

-Laravel application for ordering food.

-Focus on this application is on working with database and Eloquent, with models, controllers and views (blades).
-Here can be found filtering, sorting and pagination for data on many places in the app.

-You can register and login after that, so everything in the app will be saved for you in database.

-You can search restaurants, in every restaurant you can search, filter, sort meals.

-When you pick some meals, you can add it to cart and order it, after that, your order will go to order history.
+- This Laravel-based web application is designed to streamline the food ordering process, offering a seamless experience for users from browsing restaurants to placing orders.

+# Key Features:
+- Database Management with Eloquent (ORM): This application efficiently manages data storage and retrieval, ensuring seamless interaction with the underlying database.

+- MVC Architecture Implementation: Utilizing Models, Views (Blades), and Controllers, the application follows the MVC pattern, enhancing code organization and maintainability.

+- Advanced Data Handling: Incorporates filtering, sorting, and pagination functionalities across various sections of the application.

+- User Authentication and Persistence: Users can register and log in securely, allowing for personalized experiences where their activities and preferences are saved within the database.

+- Restaurant and Meal Management: Enables users to search, filter, and sort restaurants and meals and find their wants.

+- Order Processing and History: Users can add selected meals to their cart and place orders.
+Order history is maintained, offering users a convenient reference for past transactions.

+# Technologies Used:
+- Laravel, PHP, MySQL, HTML, CSS(SASS), BOOTSTRAP, JavaScript, jQuery.